theintern/intern/docs/writing_tests.md

 count.should.equal(5, 'unexpected value for count')
 ```

-⚠️  This API modifies the global `Object.prototype` and duesn't work with null/undefine values or objects that don't inherit from `Object.prototype`.
+⚠️  This API modifies the global `Object.prototype` and doesn’t work with null/undefined values or objects that don't inherit from `Object.prototype`.

 ## Unit tests